Automated Invoice Parsing & EDI/XML Ingestion

 EDI 210/810 Processing

 The EDI parser handles ASC X12 interchange standards, specifically the 210 (Motor Carrier Freight Details and Invoice) and 810 (Invoice) transaction sets.
-Production implementations must correctly parse segment delimiters (*, ~), handle element repetition, and map hierarchical loops (B3 → N1 → L1 → TDS).
 The parser extracts critical audit fields: SCAC, invoice number, PRO/BOL references, weight, class, accessorial codes, and total charges.
-Segment-level validation ensures mandatory elements (e.g., B301 for invoice number, L102 for charge amount) are present before downstream routing.
-For detailed segment mapping and loop traversal logic, refer to EDI 210/810 Processing.
+Segment-level validation ensures mandatory elements (e.g., B302 for invoice number, B305 for total charge) are present before downstream routing.
+Detailed segment mapping and loop traversal logic are in EDI 210/810 Processing.

 XML Freight Bill Ingestion

 Carrier XML submissions often embed proprietary namespaces, nested charge breakdowns, and non-standard date formats.
-The XML ingestion module utilizes lxml with iterative iterparse() to stream large documents without loading them entirely into memory.
-Namespace stripping is applied deterministically to ensure XPath queries remain stable across carrier schema updates.
-Schema validation against XSD files catches structural anomalies early, while currency and tax fields are normalized to ISO 4217 standards.
-Implementation patterns for namespace resolution and iterative parsing are documented in XML Freight Bill Ingestion.
+The XML ingestion module uses lxml with iterparse() to stream large documents without loading them entirely into memory.
+Namespace stripping is applied deterministically to keep XPath queries stable across carrier schema updates.
+Schema validation against XSD files catches structural anomalies early, while currency fields are normalized to ISO 4217.
+Implementation patterns are in XML Freight Bill Ingestion.

 PDF Invoice Parsing with Python

-Unstructured PDFs require layout-aware extraction strategies.
-The pipeline employs a hybrid approach: text extraction via pdfplumber for tabular freight bills, followed by regex-based field anchoring for line items and totals.
-When OCR is required for scanned documents, Tesseract is invoked with pre-processing (deskewing, binarization) to maximize character accuracy.
-Extraction confidence scores are calculated per field; invoices falling below a configurable threshold (default: 0.85) are routed to a manual review queue.
-Advanced extraction techniques and confidence scoring are covered in PDF Invoice Parsing with Python.
+Unstructured PDFs require layout-aware extraction.
+The pipeline uses pdfplumber for tabular freight bills, followed by regex-based field anchoring for line items and totals.
+When OCR is required for scanned documents, Tesseract is invoked with pre-processing (deskewing, binarization).
+Extraction confidence scores are calculated per field; invoices below a configurable threshold (default: 0.75) are routed to a manual review queue.
+See PDF Invoice Parsing with Python.

 3. Canonical Normalization & Schema Enforcement